 3. Peppermint oil

 Experiment with peppermint oil as a repellent.
-Try soaking a cotton ball in the strong scent of peppermint oil and placing the cotton balls in strategic areas in your place of residence.
-They hate the smell of peppermint oil.
+Try soaking a cotton ball in the strong scent of peppermint oil and place the cotton balls in strategic areas in your residence.
+Mice hate the smell of peppermint oil.
 Peppermint oil is not a poison, however; it is a repellent.
 Mice will try to avoid it.

 4. Try ultrasonic repellent machines